metosin/compojure-api/README.md

 ## Component integration

 Stuert Sierra's [Component](https://github.com/stuartsierra/component) is a great library for managing the stateful resources of your app.
 There are [several strategies](http://www.infoq.com/presentations/Clojure-Large-scale-patterns-techniques) to use it.
 Here are some samples how to use Component with compojure-api:

-### Component as a function argument (to create the handler)
+### Lexical bind with Components as a function arguments

 ```clojure
 (defn create-handler [{:keys [db] :as system}]